 Learn More: Find out how to find ethically and sustainably sourced shrimp in this Ultimate Guide to Shrimp!

-The guacamole in this dish is incredibly easy and fast.
+The guacamole in this shrimp bowl is incredibly easy and fast.

 Simply add the avocado, minced garlic, jalapeño peppers, lime juice, and yogurt into a blender.
 You don’t even have to blend it all the way– serve it chunky if you like.

 How to Make a Shrimp Bowl

 I serve the shrimp and guacamole on top of rice, along with some diced tomatoes and hot sauce (and maybe some cilantro).